unazed/python-micro--optimizations/README.md

 ```

 2 references to `Socket`, 3 references to `sockfd` and not a single `sys.exit`.
 A drastic improvement from the linear paradigm shown in the other example.
-But, if you have any intellect you'd notice that, well clearly there's waaay more references to `Socket` and there is still a `try: ... except (,): ...` embedded within, just not seen in `main.py`.
-Well that's the point of an interface and that displays the only real features that ir provides, an interface will never be faster, besides fixing any possible mistkaes that could've been made in the task of rewriting code.
+But, if you have any sense you'd notice that, well clearly there's waaay more references to `Socket` and there is still a `try: ... except (,): ...` embedded within, just not seen in `main.py`.
+Well that's the point of an interface, and that displays the only real features that it provides, an interface will never be faster, besides fixing any possible mistakes that could've been made in the task of rewriting code.

 # list conversion. best methods?